 The unconventional tender is the company's way of objecting to a new public-procurement law in Serbia that came into effect on April 1.
 The legislation requires cultural institutions like the Belgrade Philharmonic to employ or purchase through public tenders everything from orchestral directors to the buttons on their tuxedoes.

-was published on the philharmonic's Facebook page
+The satirical ad was published on the philharmonic's Facebook page.

 The orchestra and its director, Ivan Tasovic, describe the job as conducting "performances of the First, Third, and Fourth movements of Brahms symphonies," adding parenthetically that "other movements won't be performed because they are generally slow and dull."

 Aside from a pleasing appearance and proper attire, the ad states that interested parties should include two references confirming that the applicant has experience "tying the laces on dark shoes."
 It also notes that those wearing moccasins need not apply.

 WATCH: Zubin Mehta conducting the Belgrade Philharmonic Orchestra in 2010:

 The ad concludes by poking fun at the tender commission.
 It says that as a sign of support for the Culture Ministry, the Belgrade Philharmonic will initiate talks with the Institute for Mental Health in order to fulfill all the requirements of the tender commission to be granted permanent premises on Palmoticeva Street, where the Institute for Mental Health is headquartered.